harvestinghappiness/harvestinghappiness.github.io/aboutdraft.md

 ## Community Center

-{% include figure.html src="about/communitycenter.jpg" caption="Cosechando Felicidad volunteers in the community center" side="left" %}
+{% include figure.html src="about/communitycenter.jpg" caption="Cosechando Felicidad volunteers in the community center" side="right" %}

 The building we use for our feeding program also serves as community center.
 We have been blessed to outgrow two facilities and are now in our third, which we hope will serve as our home base for the